-class RNS.Packet(destination, data, packet_type=0, context=0, transport_type=0, header_type=0, transport_id=None, attached_interface=None, create_receipt=True)
+class RNS.Packet(destination, data, create_receipt=True)

 The Packet class is used to create packet instances that can be sent over a Reticulum network.
 Packets to will automatically be encrypted if they are adressed to a RNS.Destination.SINGLE destination, RNS.Destination.GROUP destination or a RNS.Link.